jldbc/jldbc.github.io/code/rename_columns.md

 Phil|40|Male
 James|24|Male

-# Rename Columns Using the Replace Function
+# Rename Columns Using the Rename Function

-The most flexible way to rename columns is to use Pandas' `df.replace` function.
+The most flexible way to rename columns is to use Pandas' `df.rename` function.
 It can take as arguments either a dictionary of `{old_name: new_name}` pairs, or a function that you want to apply to all columns.
 An example of both:

 ```python
 # rename columns using a dictionary mapping old to new names